lesflaneurs/lesflaneurs.github.io/_drafts/a_grand_adventure.md

 # A Grand Adventure

-August 15th will be my last day at Zillow.
+Today is my last day at Zillow.

 Six years is a long time.
 Not long enough, however, to prepare me to write this email.
 I am overcome with gratitude, wistfulness, and excitement.